rollator3000/MS_omics/README.md

 - TCGA_04_TestTrain_splits_on_subsetted_DFs:
     Split the subsetted DFs into Test-Train splits for the CV.
 The training data is induced with block-wise missingness.
-The resulting data can then be used for the CV of the different approaches.
+The resulting Test-Train-Splits can then be used for the CV of the different approaches.

 - TCGA_05_Foldwise_RF_CV:
     CrossValidate the foldwise Approach for all different settings & all possible combinations